 All small businesses, including sari-sari store, are not subject to tax provided that the income does not exceed 250,000 pesos per year.
 If the income from sari-sari store exceeded the said amount, the business would be subject to percentage tax or value-added tax.
 If your sari-sari store is not a value-added registered, then you have to pay percentage tax.

 Is Sari-sari Store Considered as Small Medium-size Business?

 What is the small and medium-sized business?
-Any business with 100 or fewer employees while with 100-999 employees are considered medium size.
-Does it mean that sari-sari store owner belongs to small business since less than 100 employees?
+Any business with 100 or fewer employees while with 100-999 employees are considered the medium size.
+Does it mean that sari-sari store owner belongs to small business for less than 100 employees?
 The answer is No.

 A small sari-sari store is not for gaining profits but only for subsistence or livelihood.
 Therefore, a sari-sari store is not considered a small business in the Philippines.

 What is the tax rate for Sari-sari Store Train Law 2019

 Under the new tax system, the train tax law will exempt those who are earning less than 250, 000 pesos.
 This train law will exempt the owner of the sari-sari store business as long as the income is less than the exempted amount of profits.
 Therefore, the new income tax under train law will exempt the sari-sari store in the Philippines.

 Are all sari-sari store subject to business tax?
 The answer is No. If no, what is the business tax for sari-sari store?
 Income generated from a sari-sari store is a Marginal Income Earner or Compensation (MIC).
 Marginal Income Compensation is an individual whose gross sales from their business does not exceed 100, 000 annual income.
 (RMC No. 7-2014)